pascomnet/documentation/mobydick/content_en/03clients/02client-user.md

        - Client user settings
        - Desktop Client Colour Schemes
        - Desktop Clients Settings
-       - mobydick Client Journal
+       - pascom Client Journal
-       - mobydick Client Call History
+       - pascom Client Call History
-description: Discover how you as an end user can use all the features of the mobydick Clients
+description: Discover how you as an end user can use all the features of the pascom Clients
 weight: 32
 toc: true
 linkde: /clients/client-nutzen/